 Working with composers in the 21st Century connects one with inspiring people–a fact which we can attest to, in particular through our dozens of Calls for Scores initiatives.
 Over the past decade, these projects have brought artists from a range of backgrounds together to create innovative albums.
 Discover just a few examples below.

 “I believe that I have found kindred musical spirits in Trio Casals and am so grateful to PARMA for putting us together.
 Looking forward to more projects with them in the future.” – Joanna Estelle (MOTO CELESTE)

 PARMA’s most long-standing recording series, MOTO, has brought over three dozen composers together across five albums.
-Beginning with 2013’s MOTO PERPETUO featuring cellist Ovidiu Marinescu, violinist Sylvia Ahramjian, and a selection of other chamber instruments, the series blossomed into a collection of works that are sometimes tonal and classic, other times jolting and genre-bending, and with topics ranging from scenes in a French town at sundown to questioning whether a note will resolve up, down, or at all.
-Since MOTO PERPETUO, the series has brought on pianist Anna Kislitsyna with Ovidiu to make up Trio Casals.
-Now, each MOTO project culminates in a Carnegie Hall performance, and the series has seen artists return time and time again to work with Trio Casals.
+Beginning with 2013’s MOTO PERPETUO featuring cellist Ovidiu Marinescu, violinist Sylvia Ahramjian, and a selection of other chamber instruments, the series blossomed into a collection of works that cover a variety of compositional styles and culminate in style with a Carnegie Hall performance.
+Since MOTO PERPETUO, the series has brought on pianist Anna Kislitsyna and Alexandr Kislitsyn with Ovidiu to make up Trio Casals.

 “[The Carnegie Hall performance] was really something I won’t forget, and I thank everyone at PARMA and Trio Casals for everything!” – Mathew Fuerst (MOTO QUARTO)